Operational performance metrics

 - Presents operational patterns

 - Identifies approaching challenges

-The following metrics represent the performance of the King County Wastewater Treatment Division in three key performance areas:
+The following metrics represent the performance of the King County Wastewater Treatment Division in four key performance areas:

 - Operational performance

 - Regulatory performance

 If you have questions regarding this information, please contact: